OliverColeman/ahni/README.txt

 AHNI - Another HyperNEAT Implementation

-This software is licensed under the GPL v3.
-See the LICENSE.txt file in the same directory as this file for more information.
+AHNI implements the HyperNEAT neuroevolution algorithm:
+Stanley, K.O., D’Ambrosio, D.B., Gauci, J.: A Hypercube-Based Indirect Encoding for Evolving Large-Scale Neural Networks.
+Artificial Life.
+15, 185–212 (2009).

+AHNI was originally written for my Honours project:
+Coleman, O.J.: Evolving neural networks for visual processing, BS Thesis.
+University New South Wales (2010).

+It is now being extended for my PhD: "Evolving plastic neural networks for online learning".
+For more details see http://ojcoleman.com.

+The latest version is available at, and issues should be posted at, https://github.com/OliverColeman/ahni

+Decent getting started information coming eventually...
 The main class is com.anji.neat.Run.
 It expects a .properties file containing parameters for NEAT, HyperNEAT, and typically the specific experiment being run.
 See properties/* for examples.

-The latest version is available at, and issues should be posted at, https://github.com/OliverColeman/ahni

-This software is being written as part of my PhD: "Evolving plastic neural networks for online learning".
-For more details see http://ojcoleman.com.

-Getting started information coming eventually...
 See com.anji.experiments.objectrecognition.* for examples of fitness functions.

-AHNI was built on top of a modified version of ANJI (Another NEAT Java Implementation).
-As well as adding code to implement the HyperCUBE encoding scheme and a layer/grid-type neural network simulator, the following changes were made to ANJI:
+AHNI was built on top of a modified version of ANJI (Another NEAT Java Implementation) by Derek James and Philip Tucker.
+As well as adding code to implement the HyperCUBE encoding scheme the following changes were made to ANJI:
 * Modified to allow using multiple types of activation functions (for HyperNEAT implementation).
 * Added more parameters to control speciation, including: minimum species size